WealthSavvy

 What is a net worth percentile?

-A net worth percentile tells you what percentage of households have less wealth than you.
-Being in the 70th percentile means your net worth is higher than 70% of U.S. households in your age group.
+A net worth percentile tells you what share of comparison families have less wealth than you.
+Being in the 70th percentile means your net worth is higher than 70% of U.S. families (SCF primary economic units) in the same age comparison used for your selected age.

 What is the average (median) net worth in America?